 Freeze-Dried White Peony Root Slices Case Study

-This case study shows how a traditional Chinese medicine processor used an SDG750 20㎡ freeze dryer to process approximately 244 kg of 1.5 mm white peony root slices per batch, keep product temperature below 60°C, and complete drying in 13 hours.
+This case study shows how a traditional Chinese medicine processor used an SDG3000 100㎡ freeze dryer to process approximately 1,220 kg of 1.5 mm white peony root slices per batch, keep product temperature below 60°C, and complete drying in 13 hours.

 Quick Facts

 This white peony root slice project used real production data instead of general marketing claims.
-The data helps Chinese medicinal material processors evaluate batch capacity, slice thickness, product temperature control, vacuum range, cold trap capacity, final moisture, and energy cost.
+The data helps Chinese medicinal material processors evaluate batch capacity, slice thickness, product temperature control, vacuum range, cold trap capacity, final moisture, electricity use, and steam consumption.

 | Location | China |